 The high cost of living can be harsh in Ontario, especially for low-income to medium-income families.

-According to CTV News, half of the 10 most expensive Canadian cities to rent a one-bedroom apartment are in Ontario.
+Half of the 10 most expensive Canadian cities to rent a one-bedroom apartment are in Ontario, according to CTV News.

 What Is the Ontario Trillium Benefit?